Briso10-dev/UI-challenge2/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-All contributions are welcome! 🎉
+All contributions are welcome! so just fell free 🎉

 ---